 As a thought leader and panel expert, he has appeared on CNN, Oprah Winfrey and various local and national news shows.
 Marcus Allen has been invited as the keynote speaker to fortune 500 companies such as Bank of America, Deloitte and others.

 Keynote Session Description

-Stop Trying; No Excuses, Just Do It!
+Stop Trying, Just Do It!

 This keynote will be centered around understanding how the human mind works in challenging situations and how through practice, courage and failing forward, anyone can reach their goals.
 Attendees will leave with real life examples and tips on overcoming personal and professional challenges.

 Marcus will use his professional and personal challenges and triumphs to walk the attendees through how they can achieve more in life and career.
 He will specifically reference his recent summiting of Mt.
 Kilamanjaro to demonstrate these points.
 His remarks on your personal 5E’s that drive life and business success: Experience, Education, Environment, EQ, & Execution will give the audience a foundational understanding that will equip them with the knowledge to be confident in their respective journeys and positively impact their productivity to improve the bottom line of their companies.

 - Self Actualization – revealing purpose in your leadership